-In a separate bowl, add oat flour, baking powder and salt.
+In a separate bowl, add oat flour, baking powder, baking soda and salt.

 Stir with a spoon to combine.
 Then, add the dry ingredients to the wet ingredients and whisk together.